 The Company had issued warrants as part of certain subscription agreements and finders' fees for certain non-brokered private placements that closed during 2017, 2019 and 2020.
 The warrants were exchangeable for Common Shares of the Company at a ratio and an exercise price determined at the time of the individual private placement.
 Warrants are classified as equity, separately from common shares and are valued at their fair value on grant date using the Black-Scholes pricing model.
-There were no warrants issued during the year ended December 31, 2022, and no warrants outstanding as at December 31, 2022.
+There were no warrants issued during the year ended December 31, 2023, and no warrants outstanding as at December 31, 2023 (as at and for the year ended December 31, 2022: no warrants issued or outstanding).